uc-cdis/gen3utils/README.md

 # gen3utils

 Utils for Gen3 commons management.
-Gen3utils includes a CLI and is intended to be used as an external facing tool for validating configuration.
+Gen3utils includes a CLI and is intended to be used as an external facing tool for validating configuration, generating release notes, posting deployment changes, logging parser information, and more.

 ## Install with pip
 pip install gen3utils